zwave-js/node-red-contrib-zwave-js/README.md

   - 3.1.0
     - Introduced a new node type **Filter Node**
-      This node works in conjuction with the main **ZWave-JS Controller** node, allowing for much greater flexibity, with in your flows.
+      This node works in conjunction with the main **ZWave-JS Controller** node, allowing for much greater flexibity, within your flows.
-      the node acts as a filter, only passing events to/from a specifc zwave device.
+      the node acts as a filter, only passing events to/from a specific zwave device.

   - 3.0.0 **Possible Breaking Changes**
     - Bug Fixes to Management UI